Harimathesh-VP/ipscanner/README.md

+**Shark Scanner **

-Shark Scanner is a unified threat intelligence dashboard that aggregates data from multiple security APIs (VirusTotal, AbuseIPDB, Shodan, etc.) into a single, user-friendly interface.
+It is a unified threat intelligence dashboard that aggregates data from multiple security APIs (VirusTotal, AbuseIPDB, Shodan, etc.) into a single, user-friendly interface.
 It allows security professionals and developers to quickly query IPs, domains, and URLs to assess risk and gather intelligence.

 🚀 Features
 Unified Query Interface: Search across multiple threat intelligence providers simultaneously.